robertbpugh/Connections/README.md

 # WordPress.com Reader Connections

-A matching tool for WordPress.com that helps creators discover and collaborate with other bloggers who share similar interests and locations.
+A new view for the WordPress.com Reader that helps creators discover and engage with other bloggers who share similar interests and locations.

 ## Screenshots